Chapter 7 – Faculty Grievances

 The chair of the grievance panel shall be responsible for presiding over the hearing and shall rule on all evidentiary questions.
 The chair shall set the order of argument and of presentation of evidence and may exclude irrelevant or unduly repetitious evidence or argument.

-The grievant shall be given an opportunity to obtain necessary witnesses and documentary or other evidence.
-The University shall use its persuasive power and the Hearing Board its good offices to help the grievant obtain pertinent evidence or witnesses, but the University has no obligation to incur undue expense for this purpose.
+The grievant shall be given an opportunity to obtain necessary pertinent witnesses and documentary or other evidence.
+The University shall use its persuasive power and the Hearing Board its good offices to help the grievant obtain necessary pertinent evidence or witnesses, but the University has no obligation to incur undue expense for this purpose.
+If there is a request for material which involved privacy rights of an individual or is confidential or legally privileged, the committee chair or panel may request the Provost to rule on whether and with what restrictions the material can be made available.

-Grievance panels will be instructed that their decisions must be in accord with all relevant federal, state, and local law, and established University policies including those contained in the Faculty Handbook and the faculty member’s contract.
-The grievance panel will be instructed to decide only the grievance before them, that is, the grievance panel should hear only evidence that is relevant to the grievance and shall decide only the issues presented.
+Grievance panels will be instructed that their decisions must be in accord with all relevant federal, state, and local law, and established University policies including those contained in the Faculty Handbook, and the faculty member’s contract.
+The grievance panel will be instructed to decide only the grievance before them, that is, the grievance panel should hear only evidence that is relevant to the grievance and shall decide only the issues presented as to supposed infringements of the grievant’s rights, and the panel’s report will deal only with those issues.

 No member of the grievance panel shall disclose any of the evidence received during the grievance hearing nor any aspect of the deliberations, except as provided below.